MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/formatting-pointers-gauge-report-builder.md

 ---
-title: "Format pointers on gauge in Power BI paginated report | Microsoft Docs"
+title: "Format pointers on a gauge in Power BI paginated report | Microsoft Docs"
 description: Find out how to indicate the current value of a gauge in a Power BI paginated report in Power BI Report Builder by formatting points on the gauge. ms.date: 03/10/2023 ms.service: powerbi